-- 1. Move ON/STOP switch to the ON position. - 2.
-Pull the choke/fast idle lever out to the full extent. - Pull starter rope quickly with your right hand a maximum of 10 times.
+- Move ON/STOP switch to the ON position. - 2.
+Pull out choke/fast idle to the full extent. - Slowly press primer bulb 6 times. - Pull the starter rope quickly with your right hand 5 times.
 Then, proceed to the next step.

-NOTE: If the engine sounds as if it is trying to start before the 10th pull, stop pulling and immediately proceed to the next step.
+NOTE: If the engine sounds as if it is trying to start before the 5th pull, stop pulling and immediately proceed to the next step.

-- Push the choke/fast idle lever in completely (to the OFF CHOKE position). - 5.
-Pull the starter rope quickly with your right hand until the engine starts. - Allow the engine to run for approximately 5 seconds.
+- Push the choke/fast idle lever in completely (to the OFF position). - Pull the starter rope quickly with your right hand until the engine starts. - Allow the engine to run for approximately 5 seconds.
 Then, squeeze and release throttle trigger to allow engine to return to idle speed.